 With non-dimmable drivers, your lights are stuck with only two states: ON and OFF.
 If you try to change the current to an LED light, the non-dimmable driver will overcompensate to keep things steady and inevitably fail.
 Choosing an appropriate LED driver is essential for creating an adequate lighting setup that can adjust to your requirements.

 Dimmable drivers offer a significant advantage over non-dimmable ones as they are designed to handle drops in current.
 When the amount of current running through the circuit decreases, dimmable drivers compensate for this change by dimming the LED using either analog or pulse width modulation dimming.
-It allows for great flexibility regarding the user's control over the brightness and intensity of light produced.
-It is an ideal choice for theatrical and mood lighting applications requiring a more nuanced level of control.

 dim-LED-lights